Tag Archives: Harley Davidson

 As can be seen, this bike has most of the difficult to locate parts already such as the switch box, front and rear stands, chromed tank plate, battery box, mudguards (fenders) and stays, ignition coil, generator, front and rear lights.
 It requires very few items to finish it off and most of them, such as the exhaust, are easily purchased.
 Some further restoration work will be required – sticky tape on the tail light is not a good look!

+Note that there is also a 1926 Peashooter model in this collection.
 The two bikes look great together!

 1926 Harley Davidson OHV ‘Peashooter’ – SOLD